 Sometimes my family makes me feel like I’m almost an expert in homesteading.
-I’d like to think of myself that way but the truth is, after only twos year, I don’t often feel that way.
+I’d like to think of myself that way but the truth is, after only two years, I don’t often feel that way.

-Actually, I often feel like I know little to nothing and that’s okay!
+Actually, I sometimes feel like I know little to nothing and that’s okay!
 So, for all you homestead beginners, I’m going to go over something I’ll call the “It’s Okay” list.

 Oh, the “it’s okay” list.
 Throughout my blog, I’ve really wanted to cultivate a space for beginning homesteaders to come and find information that makes them feel (and realize!) that this is an achievable, wonderful lifestyle.

 I was so oblivious and felt homestead-stupid when I started.
 Now I finally feel like I have good information to pass on.
 I also know that when I started homesteading I often yearned for things to be put in “layman’s terms”.

 That doesn’t mean I’m actually “homestead-stupid” and neither are you or anyone else.
 It just means that something is new and the most information receivable is sometimes best.

 Since I mentioned this above, we’ll go over this one first on the list.
 IT’S OKAY not to know it all.
 It’s also okay to know nothing at all.
 You’re going to learn and you’re going to learn quick…I mean REALLY quick.

 I still don’t know all the things I need and want to know, but I know a plentiful amount more than I did 2.5 years ago.
 And that, my friends, is a success.

 Hell, or being good at it.
 Of course, that’s an easier thing to cope with.
 I’m still pretty bad at some of the things that have to be done here on the homestead, and THAT IS OKAY! *cough, culling chickens* It’s not always easy to be bad at things.